twitter/finagle/guide/_sources/Metrics.txt

 .. _dispatching:

-Metrics scoped under `dispatcher` represent information about a client's dispatching layer.
+The client metrics scoped under `dispatcher` represent information about a client's dispatching layer.

 Depending on the underlying protocol, dispatchers may have different request queueing rules.